OpenNWTB/.github/profile/README.md

 * Auth0 for authentication.
 * Google Cloud Firestore as NoSQL database.
 * Entirely serverless.
 Pure JavaScript.
 Designed for the Netlify platform.
+* Designed to be customized.
+Anything you can create, OpenNWTB can accomodate.

 ---